Our approach to complaints

 If a complaint is being made on behalf of another party, that party should be identified and written evidence of authority to represent that party provided.

 Where the complaint is generated by an automated complaint aggregator or email delivery system:

-- prior to considering how to respond to a complainant, Efic will require written evidence from the provider of the automated email delivery system/aggregator:
+- prior to considering how to respond, Efic may require evidence of:

 - compliance with Australian privacy law generally and in respect of the use of relevant individuals’ personal information.